-Pressure ulcers are a sore, break or blister of the skin caused by constant unrelieved pressure on an area of the body that occurs over time (such as wearing ill-fitting or new shoes).
+Pressure Ulcers are a sore, break or blister of the skin caused by constant unrelieved pressure on an area of the body that occurs over time (such as wearing ill-fitting or new shoes).

-Unrelieved constant pressure is the main cause but also friction, dragging the skin when sliding down or up the bed, and/or too much exposure to moisture.
+Unrelieved constant pressure is the main cause but can also be caused by friction, dragging the skin when sliding down or up the bed, and/or too much exposure to moisture.
 Pressure ulcers can be very painful and can take a long time to heal.
 They may reduce your mobility.

-Those at greatest risk are the frail, elderly or any person confined to bed or a chair, and/or has poor control over bladder or bowel function, poor diet or fluid intake, diabetes, poor circulation, smoking, reduced mental awareness due to illness, medications, or anaesthetics.
-Pressure ulcers are more likely to occur on bony areas where there is less padding.
+Those at greatest risk are the frail, elderly or any person confined to bed or a chair, and/or has poor control over bladder or bowel function, poor diet or fluid intake, diabetes, poor circulation, smoking, reduced mental awareness due to illness, medications, or Anaesthetics.
+Pressure Ulcers are more likely to occur on bony areas where there is less padding.

 Your skin will be checked on admission and following your procedure.
-Watch for early signs of pressure ulcers such as constant redness, broken or blistered skin, localised pain, tingling or numbness.
+Watch for early signs of Pressure Ulcers such as constant redness, broken or blistered skin, localised pain, tingling or numbness.
 Check your skin regularly, or ask another person (such as a nurse, or carer) if you're unable to do this yourself.